Wollnashorn/Voronoi/README.md

     {
       auto [rayOrigin, rayDirection] = edge->asRay();
     }
-    // otherwise the edge has an associcated start and an end vertex else
+    // otherwise the edge has an associcated start and end vertex else
     {
       auto a = edge->vertex->circumcenter;